Australian Computer Society (ACS) Process & Charges

 Priority Request

-The priority request if for Visa declaration deadline which is less than 12 weeks from the date of application.
+The priority request is for the Visa declaration deadline, which is less than 12 weeks from the date of application.

 The proof of visa deadline must be uploaded in a PDF format to have the request approved.